Adding IDNs to your .com, .net, .name and .cc domain name options lets you expand services and potentially increase revenues.

 Verisign IDNs follow Internet Engineering Task Force (IETF) Standards related to IDN.
 There are important points to consider when registering an IDN.

 The Verisign Shared Registration System (SRS) allows a registrant to register IDNs through a registrar in any script supported by Unicode.
-The registrant's IDN is stored in the Registry’s database in an ASCII-compatible representation as defined by RFC 3492 (Encoding Scheme: punycode).
+The registrant's IDN is stored in the Registry’s database in an ASCII-compatible representation called Punycode, defined by RFC3492.
 The uniqueness of a domain name registration is determined by its Unicode representation.
-Valid characters for IDNs are those identified within the Unicode 3.2.
+Valid characters for IDNs are those identified within the Unicode 6.0.
 For more information, see Policy for IDN Code Points.

-Verisign processes IDN transactions on first-come, first-served basis in the same manner as with all registrations in the .com, .net, .name, .tv, and .cc registries.
+Verisign processes IDN transactions on first-come, first-served basis in the same manner as with all registrations in the .com, .net, .name and .cc registries.
 If a dispute occurs, Verisign follows any and all policies established by ICANN to uniformly administer the domain name transfer dispute process.

 To assist with potential disputes, Verisign has created the IDN Conversion Tool, which works as follows: